IVproger/MLops-project/services/README.md

 # Services outline
-This folder contains config files related to Airflow and GX
+This folder contains config files related to Airflow, GX, and ZenML